RanvierMUD/ranviermud/docs/extending/areas/quests.md

     },

     2: {
-      // this quest is very similar except it's repeatable and once the player completes
+      // This quest is very similar, except that it is repeatable, and once the player completes
-      // the quest the cheese will be removed from their inventory
+      // the quest the cheese will be removed from their inventory.
       config: {
         title: "One Cheese Please",
         desc: "A rat has tasked you with finding it some cheese, better get to it.",